CarlosFaccelli26/hand_crafting_milestone/README.md

 ![Product Detail](/screenshots/screenshots2.png)
 ![Product Detail Review](/screenshots/screenshots3.png)
   * First Image:
-    - Product Detail will display all the information available to a specific product.
-For example its name, price, description, rate, category wich products belong.
+    - As we can see in the attached picture, once you click on a product, all details (description, name, price, category...) will be displayed.
-    Also we can see a small input to adjust quantity of items if the user wants it.
-It won't go below 1 and won't go more than 99.
-Once product is updated price will adjust automatically.
+    Beside the image, we can see a small input to adjust quantity of items if the user decides to make a purchase.
+The user will be able to buy from one product to a maximum of 99 pieces.
+However, once the quantity of items is update, the price will adjust automatically.
-    Below that input will have two buttons one will be to go back to the products/home page and the other one will be add to the bag if the user wanst to buy that specific product.
+    Below that input will have two different buttons.
+On one hand we have a button to go back to the products/home page.
+On the other hand we have a button to add any product to the basket once the user take the decision to make that purchase.
   * Second Image:
-    - The second image show us two things: First there is a form that user can fill up the give a feedback of the product.
-Can describe things about the product, and provide a rate to the product, wich will have five choices: Horrible, bad, good, very good, excellent.
+    - In this case, along the image we can see two different topics to talk about.
+First, we can see a form to create a review.
+The user will be able to fill up the form to provide a feedback about the product.
+Along the review, the user not only will be able to describe the product,but also he will have the posibility to value the purchase with a rate.
+The rate will display different options: Horrible, bad, good, very good, excellent.
-    Second on the left side will display all the reviews that the products has if there is any.
-Will display a maximum of three reviews in case that there is more reviews will paginate the reviews by 3 per page.
+    To continue describing what we can see on the above image, we are able to appreciate how on the left side we find all the reviews if there are any.
+It will display a maximum of three reviews of the item per page.
+That means if that piece has more than three reviews, the user will need to go to the next page.
-    Reviews will provide the following data: User that reviewd the item, date that the review was made, content and rate.
+    Reviews will provide the following data: User that reviewd the item, date when the item was reviewd, the opinion of the user and as we mentioned before, the rate.
-    Once the review is made django will calculate the rate and display the rate by stars on the product detail and products/home page, wich will give the user an idea on how good or bad is the product the the user is planning to buy.
+    Once the review is done, Django will calculate the rate and display the result through a maximum of 5 stars.
+It is mandatory to say, these stars will apear beside all the products and also along the home page.
+The main goal of using stars instead of a number, it is to give the user an idea about the quality of the product through a visual display.
-    If admin is currenly log in will have the ability to delete the review if admin considere that there is any reviewd that doesn't fit to the store or if there are malicious content.
+    Last but not least, when the admin is log in, he will be able to delete any review with the finality to avoid hate or any unrespectful review.

 3.
 ![Bag Page](/screenshots/screenshots4.png)
   - Bag page will display items that are currently on the bag of the user.
 Will display in a simple table all information about quantity of products, name, price, image if there is any and the subtotal.